 Excerpted from the Richmond City Guide.

-This is just a sample of what you'll find in the complete Richmond Guide.
+This is just a short sample of what you’ll find in over 75 pages of information in the complete Richmond Guide.